-Ziad Ghanem: Ziad Ghanem has served as the Corporation's President since January 2022 and as Chief Executive Officer since March 2023.
-From January 2022 to March 2023, Mr. Ghanem served as our Chief Operating Officer.
-Mr. Ghanem served as President of all markets at Parallel, a privately held, vertically integrated, multi-state cannabis operator in the U.S, from November 2020 to December 2021.
+Ziad Ghanem: Ziad Ghanem served as the Corporation's President and Chief Operating Officer from January 2022 to February 2023, and as President and Chief Executive Officer since March 2023.
+Mr. Ghanem previously served as President of all markets at Parallel, a privately held, vertically integrated, multi-state cannabis operator in the U.S., from November 2020 to December 2021.
 Mr. Ghanem has also previously served in senior leadership roles at Walgreens Boots Alliance.
 Mr. Ghanem received a Doctor of Pharmacy from the University of Houston.